As soon as we found out it was screening where we live, we jumped on the opportunity.

 The film also outlined the benefits of being part of a passionate Tiny House community.
-This would be another great upside if you were fortunate to live in an area where the movement is strong.
+An engaged community would be another upside if you were fortunate to live in an area where the movement is strong.

 But with all of the benefits of Tiny House living, we’re still not convinced that it’s for us.
 In fact watching the film actually discouraged us from building a Tiny House at all.